 Edward Neely came all the way from Springfield with borrowed gear, after some lowlife turd stole his rods.
 This didn’t stop him from hauling in four solid bass for 52 inches and the win!

 So a big congrats to Ed!
 Use that trophy wisely…you know, for, like, bludgeoning to death fishing-pole thieves or something.
 Haha!

 And thanks for traveling so far, man.
 I appreciate it!

 Congrats to Don as well.
-And a respectful nod to Chris Diranian and Mike Elrick, both of whom had three fish each for 39 inches and 33.75 inches, respectively (Chris had third place until I caught that last-minute bass).
+And a respectful nod to Chris Diranian and Mike Elrick, both of whom had three fish each for 39 inches and 33.75 inches, respectively.

 Our next tournament is in three weeks at Oldham Pond in Pembroke.
 Hope to see a good turnout!
 Great little pond.